hueristiq/xurlfind3r/README.md

 INPUT:
- -d, --domain string[]                target domain -l, --list string                    target domains list file path
+ -d, --domain string[]                target domain -l, --list string                    target domains file path

  For multiple domains, use comma(,) separated value with `--domain`, specify multiple `--domains`, load from file with `--list` or load from stdin.